commit111/discord-app-defang/README.md

 ### Slash Commands

-`/ask`: The bot accesses the Ask Defang (ask.defang.io) API endpoint to power a chatbot experience on Discord.
+`/ask`: A command to ask Defang-related questions to the bot.
+The bot accesses the Ask Defang (ask.defang.io) API endpoint for retrieving responses.

 `/test`: A basic command to test functionality using the Discord API, without relying on external APIs.